mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611691294/in/album-72177720315675062/" title="PXL_20240308_152330211"><img src="https://live.staticflickr.com/65535/53611691294_e2dcf5e4b1_k.jpg" width="2048" height="1542" alt="PXL_20240308_152330211"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Creation Falls from the overlook*

 Just a short distance beyond Creation Falls is Rock Bridge Arch.
 It is the only true "bridge" in Red River Gorge, as it is the only arch that actually spans water.
-If I understand the history correctly, Rock Bridge Arch was actually formed by Creation Falls, but the falls have moved further upstream as they continue to erode the creekbed.
+If I understand the geology and history correctly, Rock Bridge Arch was actually formed by Creation Falls, but the falls have moved further upstream as they continue to erode the creekbed.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53610480367/in/album-72177720315675062/" title="PXL_20240308_153014159"><img src="https://live.staticflickr.com/65535/53610480367_b45368e261_k.jpg" width="2048" height="1542" alt="PXL_20240308_153014159"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Rock Bridge Arch*